Racetam

-Racetams are a class of drugs that share a pyrrolidone nucleus.
-Some, such as piracetam, aniracetam, oxiracetam, pramiracetam and phenylpiracetam are considered nootropics.
-Others such as levetiracetam, brivaracetam, and seletracetam are anticonvulsants.
+Racetams, also sometimes known simply as pyrrolidones, are a class of drugs that share a pyrrolidone nucleus.
+Many, but not all, specifically have a 2-oxo-1-pyrrolidine acetamide (piracetam) nucleus.
+Some racetams, such as piracetam, aniracetam, oxiracetam, pramiracetam, and phenylpiracetam, are considered nootropics.
+Phenylpiracetam is also a stimulant.
+Others, such as levetiracetam, brivaracetam, and seletracetam, are anticonvulsants.

 Mechanism

 There is no universally accepted mechanism of action for racetams.
 Racetams generally show negligible affinity for common central nervous system receptors, but modulation of central neurotransmitters, including acetylcholine and glutamate, has been reported.
-Although aniracetam and nebracetam show affinity for muscarinic receptors, only nefiracetam demonstrates nanomolar interactions.
+Although aniracetam and nebracetam show some affinity for muscarinic acetylcholine receptors, only nefiracetam demonstrates nanomolar interactions with neurotransmitter receptors.
 Modification of membrane-located mechanisms of central signal transduction is another hypothesis.

-Like some ampakines, some racetams such as piracetam and aniracetam are positive allosteric modulators of the AMPA receptor.
+Like some ampakines, some racetams, such as piracetam and aniracetam, are positive allosteric modulators of the AMPA receptor.

 Racetams are understood to work by allosterically modulating glutamate receptors, specifically AMPA receptors, leading to Ca2+ influx that is excitatory.
 Racetams are posited to enhance memory through interaction with glutamate receptors in the central nervous system.

+Phenylpiracetam, unique among racetams in being a phenethylamine and stimulant, is an atypical dopamine reuptake inhibitor.

+Anticonvulsant racetams, including levetiracetam, brivaracetam, and seletracetam, act as synaptic vesicle glycoprotein 2A (SV2A) ligands.
+A newer analogue of these agents, padsevonil, is no longer a racetam itself but is much more potent in comparison and interacts with not only SV2A but also synaptic vesicle glycoprotein 2B (SV2B) and synaptic vesicle glycoprotein 2C (SV2C).

-Methylphenylpiracetam is a positive allosteric modulator of the sigma-1 receptor.
+Methylphenylpiracetam, a derivative of phenylpiracetam, is a positive allosteric modulator of the sigma σ1 receptor.
+It is currently the only racetam known to possess this action.